 - Repeat steps 2 to 4 to add tables from other catalogs and schemas.

-For example, if you want to add tables/views/synonyms beginning with "AL", you can type AL% (case sensitive) in the text box, and select Refresh.
+For example, if you want to add tables/views/synonyms beginning with "AL", you can type AL% (case sensitive) in the text box, and select the Refresh button.
 Designer then displays all the tables/views/synonyms beginning with "AL" in the selected schema in the tables/views/synonyms box.
 Select the tables/views/synonyms you want and select Add to add them to the catalog.

 - After adding the required tables/views/synonyms, select Done to close the dialog box.